 "We tried to retain its weathered character by re-using as much original fabric as possible from warped weatherboards and fence palings to random accumulations such as door knobs, vents and street numbers," says the firm.
 "Like fragile museum artifacts, these were carefully removed, labelled, stored and re-installed in their original location on a new mount that not only highlights their charms by contrast but allows the house to live again in a new way."

 The Acute House takes up all of the 48 sq m (516 sq ft) triangular plot, so unfortunately there's no space left for a garden.
 To try and mitigate this and offer some sense of the outside, Oof!
 Architecture installed a balcony and full-size sliding doors which open up the main living area.
-In addition, the firm also furnished the home with lawn green carpets, hanging plants, and a central aquarium of aquatic plants.
+In collaboration with the firm, interior designer Jessica Payne also furnished the home with lawn green carpets, hanging plants, and a central aquarium of aquatic plants.

 The unusual shape of the plot informs a similarly atypical interior layout.
 The architects spread the home over three main floors plus a basement, and there's a total floorspace of 144 sq m (1,550 sq ft) available.